 We recommend all Church of England Schools and Academies offer a broad and balanced RE curriculum that provides a balance between the disciplines of Theology, Philosophy and Human and Social Sciences.

-Theology – this is about believing.
+This is about believing.
 It looks at where beliefs come from, how they have changed over time, how they are applied differently in different contexts and how they relate to each other.

-Philosophy – this is about thinking.
+This is about thinking.
 It is about finding out how and whether things make sense.
 It deals with questions of morality and ethics.
 It takes seriously the nature of reality, knowledge and existence.

-Human/Social sciences – this is about living.
+This is about living.
 It explores the diverse ways in which people practice their beliefs.
 It engages with the impact of beliefs on individuals, communities and societies.

 The National Association of Teachers of RE is an initial point of contact for up-to-date information about RE.
 A voice at national level for all who teach and lead in RE, and publications and courses to support professional development.

 Religious Education Council of England and Wales, representing the collective interests of a wide variety of professional associations and faith communities in deepening and strengthening provision for religious education.

 RE: Online are a provider of information about RE, supporting teaching and learning, as well as information about pedagogical approaches in RE, the history and legal status of RE.

 REQM is a nationally recognized quality mark for RE.

 RE Today is a provider of RE-related teaching and learning resources.